iam-dev/ERC23/README.md

 **Console Output:**
 ```

 Standard23Token #6 BEGIN==========================================================
-mainAccountBalanceBeforeTransfer=100
+mainAccountBalanceBeforeTransfer = 100 should equal to INITAL_SUPPLY = 100
-ReceivingAccountBalanceBeforeTransfer=0
+ReceivingAccountBalanceBeforeTransfer = 0 should equal to 0
-spenderAccountBalanceBeforeTransfer=0
+spenderAccountBalanceBeforeTransfer = 0 should equal to 0
 APPROVE_AMOUNT 100
 Try to TransferFrom -1 MAIN_ACCOUNT to RECEIVING_ACCOUNT from SPENDER_ACCOUNT
-mainAccountBalanceAfterTransfer =100
+mainAccountBalanceAfterTransfer = 100 should equal to INITAL_SUPPLY = 100
-ReceivingAccountBalanceAfterTransfer =0
+ReceivingAccountBalanceAfterTransfer should equal to 0
-spenderAccountBalanceAfterTransfer =0
+spenderAccountBalanceAfterTransfer should equal to 0
-    ✓ Standard23Token #6 should throw an error when trying to transfer less than 0 (297ms)
+    ✓ Standard23Token #6 should throw an error when trying to transfer less than 0 (253ms)

 ```